Rebuilding Relationships After Traumatic Brain Injury

 Through awareness, understanding, open communication, and professional support, we can break down the barriers and stigmas surrounding relationships after a TBI.
 By doing so, we can create an environment that supports better mental health for both partners and fosters healthy and fulfilling relationships.

-1. Open and honest communication: Create a safe and open space where both individuals can express their feelings, concerns, and needs.
+1. Open and honest communication: Create a safe and open space where both people can express their feelings, concerns, and needs.
 Be honest about the challenges you face and listen actively to each other.

 2. Active listening: Give each other undivided attention when discussing sensitive topics.
 Practice active listening by focusing on the speaker, summarizing what they say, and asking clarifying questions to ensure understanding.